VidyaTrimbake/Codeforce-Java-Solutions/README.md

-# Codeforce-Java-Solutions
+# Codeforces Java Solutions

-This repository contains my personal solutions to various problems from Codeforces, implemented in **Java 21**.
-It serves as a comprehensive collection of my competitive programming journey, tracking my progress and approach to different algorithms and data structures.
+This repository includes my personal solutions to various Codeforces problems implemented in **Java 21**.

+## 🚀 Topics Covered
+- Competitive programming logic
+- Data structures and algorithms
+- Input/output handling for contests

+🧩 Each solution file corresponds to a specific Codeforces problem.